pourmalek/CovidVisualizedCountry/README.md

 With each uptake, a directory is created in the root of the main branch of each of the three CovidVisualized repositories and named with the uptake date (e.g., 20210730).
 Uptakes are also created retrospectively, compiling the results of the previous updates of the models’ results.
 Available uptakes for Iran and the global level have been created going back to April 2021 and for Canada to June 2021.
 Under each dated uptake directory, there are two directories for “code” and for “output”.
 Under each, there are located directories with the abbreviated name of the models.
 For example, “DELP” directories under “code” store the Stata code files (.do), and those under “output” contain the outputs from executing the codes: the single data file for model estimates (in. dta and .csv formats), Stata log file (.smcl), and the graphs in PDF format.
 The directory “master” contains the master Stata do-file which executes all the other do-files, and the directory “merge” (under “code”) contains the code for creating the single final merged file of all models.
 The directory “merge” (under “output”) stores the created single final merged file of all compiled models, as well as the graphs that contain all the models.
 Selected graphs that contain all the models are visible on the root page of each uptake directory and are also stacked in reverse chronological order on the main page of each repository.
 With each uptake, selected graphs of estimated outcomes are added at the start of the main page for each repository.
 [Situation Reports](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/situation%20reports) are created and shared with national and subnational health authorities.

-Similar work: The [“covidcompare”](https://covidcompare.io) tool [18] provides graph visualization of the latest estimates of daily and total deaths from international and periodically updated COVID-19 models for countries of the world and US states, along with historical forecasts and model performance, based on IHME’s “Predictive performance of international COVID-19 mortality forecasting models” [2].
+Similar work: The [“covidcompare”](https://covidcompare.io) tool [18] provides graph visualization of the latest estimates of daily and total deaths from international and periodically updated COVID-19 pandemic models for countries of the world and US states, along with historical forecasts and model performance, based on IHME’s “Predictive performance of international COVID-19 mortality forecasting models” [2].

  <br/><br/>